To read the Employee Parental Rights section please follow this link.

 This is a brief overview of the situation.
 If you require any advice with regard to parental rights and pay, either call or email us.

 SMP can be paid for up to 39 weeks.
-It is payable by your employer (but the Government will reimburse part of this payment to your employer).
-For the first six weeks you will be paid 90% of your average weekly wage and for the remainder of your leave you will be paid at the current weekly statutory rate (£135.45 as of 1st April 2012).
+It is payable by your Employer (but the Government will reimburse part of this payment to your Employer).
+For the first six weeks you will be paid 90% of your average weekly wage and for the remainder of your leave you will be paid at the current weekly statutory rate.

 If you do not qualify for SMP, you may be entitled to Maternity Allowance, which is paid by the Department of Social Security.
 There are strict rules regarding eligibility.